Ben Gissing

 Ben Gissing is a New Zealand former professional rugby union player.
 His position was second row.
 Gissing retired from professional rugby in 2009, taking over at Skerries RFC as player-coach, having previously spent four years at Leinster Rugby.
 While playing at Edinburgh Rugby he also coached local amateur club Stewart's Melville, helping them to secure promotion to the Scottish Premiership in 2008/09 season.
+Ben gissings son, James is a classics enthusiast and loves learning about Odysseus and his journeys.
+James is a bright young talent on and off the field.
+He has recently taken up the life of a profession clash of clans player and tik tok scroller.
+It is safe to say we are excited to see what James will do later on with his career.